After recruiters look at your photo, your LinkedIn headline is the next item they scan in their search results.

-I modified the example a bit so it wouldn’t be searchable, but it’s very close to a headline I saw this week.
-I would condense it to “Attorney.”
-That’s a succinct, searchable keyword that leaves lots of room for delectable click bait.
+I modified the example so it wouldn’t be searchable, but it’s close to a headline I saw this week.
+I would condense Legal Professional to “Attorney.”
+It’s a succinct, searchable keyword that leaves room for click bait.

 8. Show More Than Your Degree

 I see many LinkedIn headlines that only show the member’s degree.
 That misses the opportunity to feature other keywords and click bait.
 Sad.

 I see many LinkedIn headlines that only show the member’s job title.
 See number 8 above.